Here you can read some useful info about Budapest, what to do upon arrival, how to find housing and other essential tips.

 When getting into the car, you will be asked to hand the ticket to the taxi driver.

-PLEASE NOTE: The official taxi service of the airport is FŐTAXI.
+Please note that the official taxi service of the airport is FŐTAXI.
 The quality and price of other services are varying.

 Alternatively, you can also use the official minibus shuttle service of the airport, miniBUD: